 This should print a screen similar to the one below on your command line:

 Passport requires encryption keys to generate access tokens, these keys need to be generated and saved in the database.
-To generate these keys, run the following command:
+To generate these keys, run this command:

 php artisan passport:install